Oscar Hugh Lipscomb

 Oscar Hugh Lipscomb (September 21, 1931 – July 15, 2020) was an American bishop of the Catholic Church.
 He served the Roman Catholic Archdiocese of Mobile, Alabama, for 28 years.
-Lipscomb attended high school in Mobile, before studying for the priesthood in Rome.
+Lipscomb attended high school in Mobile before studying for the priesthood in Rome.
 He was ordained a priest in 1956 and served in the Archdiocese of Mobile as a parish priest and teacher.
-He became chancellor of the archdiocese in 1966, and was consecrated as a bishop fourteen years later.
-He retired as bishop in 2008.
-He was the first archbishop of Mobile and its eighth bishop.
+He became chancellor of the archdiocese in 1966 and was consecrated as a bishop fourteen years later.
+He retired in 2008.
+He was the first Archbishop of Mobile and its eighth bishop.

 Early life

 Lipscomb was born on September 21, 1931, to Oscar H. Lipscomb Sr. and Margaret Antoinette (née Saunders) Lipscomb.
 He graduated from McGill–Toolen Catholic High School in 1949, then known as McGill Institute, where there is an athletic complex named in his honor.
 After graduating from McGill in 1949, he entered St. Bernard Junior Seminary and College in Cullman, Alabama.
 He attended seminary at the Pontifical North American College in Rome.
 On July 15, 1956, Lipscomb was ordained to the Catholic priesthood in Rome.
-He later acquired an M.A. degree in history, in 1960 and a Ph.D. degree in history from the Catholic University of America (CUA) in 1963.
+He later acquired an M.A. degree in history in 1960 and a Ph.D. degree in history from the Catholic University of America in 1963.